hughespham2002/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Sessions store the user's state on the server while JSON web tokens store the user's state on the client side with localStorage.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcryptjs hashes every password to help prevent the real passwords from being stolen

 3. How are unit tests different from integration and end-to-end testing?

+    Unit testing test isolated blocks of code, integration testing test interactions between different blocks of code, and end-to-end testing tests everything from the beginning to the end

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    Test Driven Development makes developers developing requirements before writing code to indicate if new code is actually needed for the intended outcome